Skip to Content

 Jack in the Box is a trendy gay karaoke bar worth a visit while you're in Osaka

-Anyone new to Doyama is going to be pointed in the direction of Jack-in-the-Box.
+Anyone new to Doyamacho is going to be pointed in the direction of Jack-in-the-Box.
 It’s what people call the beginner’s gay course to the whole area.
 But, despite any negative connotations that phrase might have, the gay bar is actually rather nice looking both inside and out!
 Jack-in-the-Box only allows gay men to enter, drinks are reasonably priced, and there’s a trendy karaoke lounge… Seriously, what’s not to love?
 Maybe we should also mention their regular special events?
 Enticing, right?

 Open: The bar is only open Fridays through Sundays from 9PM to 5AM, so definitely make sure you clear out a spot in your schedule.

-Location: Head over to the basement of the Daikichi building at 12-12 Doyama Cho, Kita Ward, Osaka.
+Location: Head over to the basement of the Daikichi building at 12-12 Doyamacho, Kita Ward, Osaka.

 Osaka gay clubs